open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ----------
 **Status**: [Experimental](../document-status.md)

-`MetricProducer` implementations SHOULD allow providing a `predicate`, a boolean function, accepting metric data point properties, whose result determines if the data point be returned in the result of `Collect` operation.
-The arguments should include the following:
+`MetricProducer` implementations SHOULD allow providing a [MetricFilter](#metricfilter), whose result determines if a data point be returned in the result of `Collect` operation.

-- `instrumentationScope`: the instrument's instrumentation scope
-- `name`: the name of the instrument
-- `kind`: the instrument's kind
-- `unit`: the instrument's unit
-- `attributes`: The data point's attributes

-A `MetricProducer` SHOULD allow changing the `predicate`, which will be used in subsequent `Produce` operations.
+A `MetricProducer` SHOULD allow changing the [MetricFilter](#metricfilter), which will be used in subsequent `Produce` operations.
 -------

 If the batch of [Metric points](./data-model.md#metric-points) returned by